reibeatall/HungryAmmals/README.md

 Things for release:
 Starting menu
-- Two modes: Timed and unlimited
+- Two modes: Timed and unlimited -- Added, need to be pretty
 - Choose background?
-- Quit button
+- Quit button -- Added, need to be pretty

 Game
 For timer mode